Most frequent questions and answers

 Yes, it certainly is.

 This program is for vets who are serious about changing their lives and their finances.
-We appreciate that being away from home for 9-14 weeks is a sacrifice, especially for those vets with families.
+We appreciate that being away from home for a few months is a sacrifice, especially for those vets with families.

-It can help to think of the 9-14 weeks as an investment that will pay off for the rest of your career (and that could be 30+ years for many of you reading this).
+It can help to think of your time training as an investment that will pay off for the rest of your career (and that could be 30+ years for many of you reading this).

 For example, let’s say that your new tech job pays you $20,000/year more than your current job (a frequent outcome for many program graduates).
 Over 30 years, that is an extra $600,000.
 But when you start adding in additional certifications that program graduates pursue and the increase in pay that comes with those additional certifications and experience, your salary is only going to go up.